dell/terraform-provider-redfish/docs/resources/dell_idrac_attributes.md

 page_title: "redfish_dell_idrac_attributes Resource - terraform-provider-redfish"
 subcategory: ""
 description: |-
+  Resource for managing DellIdracAttributes on OpenManage Enterprise.
 ---

 # redfish_dell_idrac_attributes (Resource)

+Resource for managing DellIdracAttributes on OpenManage Enterprise.

 This Terraform resource is used to configure iDRAC attributes of the iDRAC Server.
 We can Read the existing configurations or modify them using this resource.
 ## Example Usage